Lone BJP member in Ker Assembly supports resolution against farm laws | Politics

 Lone BJP member in Ker Assembly supports resolution against farm laws

-In an unprecedented move, BJP's lone member in the Kerala Assembly, O Rajagopal, on Thursday, supported the resolution seeking scrapping of the three contentious farm laws against which farmers have been agitating for over a month at the Delhi border.
-Chief Minister Pinarayi Vijayan had moved the resolution at a special session on Thursday which was unanimously passed by the House with the ruling LDF, Opposition Congress-led UDF and the BJP supporting it.
+In an unprecedented move, BJP's lone member in the Kerala Assembly, O Rajagopal, on Thursday supported the resolution seeking scrapping of the three contentious farm laws against which farmers have been agitating for over a month in Delhi borders, embarrassing the saffron party.
+Chief Minister Pinarayi Vijayan had moved the resolution at a special session on Thursday which was unanimously passed by the House with the ruling LDF, Opposition Congress-led UDF and BJP supporting it.

-That is the democratic spirit, he added.
-Speaker P Sreeramakrsihanan said the resolution had been passed by the House and no one had objected.
+That is the democratic spirit, he said.
+Speaker P Sreeramakrsihanan said the resolution had been passed by voice vote in the House and no one had objected.

 - READ MORE ON: